cybercongress/cyber/cyber.md

 ## Gift

 We want to give the ability to evaluate the proposed approach to as many agents as we can.
 But, without adding such complexity as KYC and/or captcha.
-That is why we chose to gift 8\% of {\hyperref[cyb]{CYB}} tokens in Genesis to Ethereum, 1\% to Cosmos, and 1\% to Urbit communities.
+That is why we chose to gift 8% of [CYB](#cyb) tokens in Genesis to Ethereum, 1% to Cosmos, and 1% to Urbit communities.
 The following rules are applied to reproduce the Genesis:
 \begin{itemize}
  \item Every account within the Ethereum foundation network, with at least 1 outgoing transaction which is not a contract, and holds > 0.001 ETH at block 8080808
  \item Every non-zero account within Cosmos hub-3 at block 2000000
- \item Every account which holds galaxies (30\%), stars (30\%), or planets (40\%) at block 10677601 according to the number of objects
+ \item Every account which holds galaxies (30%), stars (30%), or planets (40%) at block 10677601 according to the number of objects
 \end{itemize}

-The key purpose of this gift is for every account in Genesis to be able to make at least 1 {\hyperref[cyberlinks]{cyberlink}} in the space of 24 hours as the network is unloaded.
+The key purpose of this gift is for every account in Genesis to be able to make at least 1 [cyberlink](#cyberlinks) in the space of 24 hours as the network is unloaded.
 This is why we have decided to make the distribution curve a bit more even, and radically change it to a quadratic curve.
-Hence, we distribute {\hyperref[cyb]{CYB}} tokens proportionally to the square root of each account balance during the snapshots.
-Because a quadratic design is too easy to game with, we have calculated the amount of the distributed {\hyperref[cyb]{CYB}} tokens for the proposed blocks before this fact became known to the public.
+Hence, we distribute [CYB](#cyb) tokens proportionally to the square root of each account balance during the snapshots.
+Because a quadratic design is too easy to game with, we have calculated the amount of the distributed [CYB](#cyb) tokens for the proposed blocks before this fact became known to the public.
 We do not apply the quadratic rule to Urbit aliens.

 ## Game of Links

 A game for Cosmos hodlers in ATOM.
 Participants donate ATOM in exchange for CYB.
 The more ATOM is donated, the higher the price of CYB.
 The game starts from 1 ATOM per 1 GCYB.
 The game is over when either 146 days have passed since the beginning of the Takeoff donations, or if the price has increased 5x from the starting price.
-The price of {\hyperref[cyb]{CYB}} during the Takeoff is defined by the following function:
+The price of [CYB](#cyb) during the Takeoff is defined by the following function:

 $$f(c) = 40 \cdot c + 1000

 where f(c) is TCYB price in ATOM, the c is amount of TCYB tokens won during Takeoff.

 The key idea is: the better the Takeoff donation round performs, the more payouts the participants in the disciplines will receive.
-100 {\hyperref[cyb]{TCYB}} is allocated to the participants of the Takeoff donations and 50 {\hyperref[cyb]{TCYB}} is allocated for participants of the Game of Links disciplines.
-All {\hyperref[cyb]{CYB}} tokens that remain from the Takeoff, are allocated to the community pool at the end of the game.
-All {\hyperref[cyb]{CYB}} tokens that remain from the disciplines are allocated to cyber\~{}Congress.
+100 [TCYB](#cyb) is allocated to the participants of the Takeoff donations and 50 [TCYB](#cyb) is allocated for participants of the Game of Links disciplines.
+All [CYB](#cyb) tokens that remain from the Takeoff, are allocated to the community pool at the end of the game.
+All [CYB](#cyb) tokens that remain from the disciplines are allocated to cyber\~{}Congress.
 In addition to CYB tokens, Game of Links allocates test EUL tokens to all Takeoff donors for the final.
 A \linkred{https://cybercongress.ai/game-of-links/}{detailed document} has been published with rules and provisions for the game.

 ## Cyber\~Auction

 A game for Ethereum hodlers in ETH.
 Participants donate ETH in exchange for THC.
 The more ETH is donated, the higher the price of THC.
 The game starts from the price which is 5x closing price of the Takeoff in ETH.
 The game is over when either 888 days have passed since its inception or if the price has increased 5x from the starting price.
-During this phase {\hyperref[cyb]{CYB}} tokens are continuously distributed by cyber\~{}Congress, based on the vested {\hyperref[thc]{THC}} tokens until the end of the auction.
-Vested {\hyperref[thc]{THC}} tokens provide the ability to receive {\hyperref[cyb]{CYB}} tokens accordingly, and voting powers within cyber\~{}Foundation.
+During this phase [CYB](#cyb) tokens are continuously distributed by cyber\~{}Congress, based on the vested {\hyperref[thc]{THC}} tokens until the end of the auction.
+Vested {\hyperref[thc]{THC}} tokens provide the ability to receive [CYB](#cyb) tokens accordingly, and voting powers within cyber\~{}Foundation.
 The price of {\hyperref[thc]{THC}} during Cyber\~{}Auction is defined by the following function:

 $$g(t)=\frac{1}{30} \cdot t \cdot p + 5 \cdot p

-where g(t) is TTHC price in ETH, t is amount of TTHC tokens won during cyber\~{}~Auction, p is the resulting price of Takeoff for one CYB converted to ETH at closing moment.
+where g(t) is TTHC price in ETH, t is amount of TTHC tokens won during cyber\~Auction, p is the resulting price of Takeoff for one CYB converted to ETH at closing moment.

 The starting price is designed to give the Takeoff participants 5x premium for their risk of investing in hardware and software infrastructure prior to Genesis. cyber\~{}Auction gives significant incentives for early participators.
 After the end of the distribution, participants will be able to unlock their {\hyperref[thc]{THC}} tokens and use them as they wish, e.i. transfer, exchange, etc. As a result of the auction, the community will have access to all the donated ETH within the Aragon organization.
-After the end of cyber\~{}Auction, all the remaining {\hyperref[thc]{THC}} on the cyber\~{}Auction contract must be provably burned.
-The following rules apply to {\hyperref[cyb]{CYB}} tokens under the \linkgreen{https://cyber.page/network/cyber/contract/cyber147drnke9676972jr3anklkj7pzgwjw47cp2u7j}{multisig for distribution}:
+After the end of cyber\~{}Auction, all the remaining {\hyperref[thc]{THC}} on the cyber\~Auction contract must be provably burned.
+The following rules apply to [CYB](#cyb) tokens under the \linkgreen{https://cyber.page/network/cyber/contract/cyber147drnke9676972jr3anklkj7pzgwjw47cp2u7j}{multisig for distribution}:

 \begin{itemize}
 \item cyber\~Congress will not delegate its stake, and as a result, it will remain a passive stake until it will become distributed
-\item after the end of cyber\~{}Auction, all the remaining {\hyperref[cyb]{CYB}} tokens must be provably burned
+\item after the end of cyber\~Auction, all the remaining [CYB](#cyb) tokens must be provably burned
 \end{itemize}

 ## Apps

 We assume that the proposed algorithm does not guarantee high-quality knowledge by default.
 Just like a newborn, it needs to acquire knowledge to develop further.
-The protocol itself provides just one simple tool: the ability to create a {\hyperref[cyberlinks]{cyberlink}} with an agents stake between two content addresses.
+The protocol itself provides just one simple tool: the ability to create a [cyberlinks](#cyberlinks) with an agents stake between two content addresses.

 Analysis of the semantic core, behavioural factors, anonymous data about the interests of agents and other tools that determine the quality of search, can be achieved via smart contracts and off-chain applications, such as: {\hyperref[browzers]{web3 browsers}}, decentralized social networks and content platforms.
 We believe, that it is in the interest of the community and the masters to build the initial {\hyperref[knowledge-graph]{knowledge graph}} and to maintain it.
 Hence, for the graph, to provide the most relevant search results.